Qicoco97/UofG-RTEP-BabyMonitor/docs/index.md

 ## Getting Started

-The baby monitor is made up of two parts: the baby monitoring software and some simple hardware.
+The baby monitor consists of two parts: baby monitor software and some simple hardware.
-Find out all you need to know about how to use and recreate your own monitor in the sections below.
+Learn how to use and recreate your own monitor in the following section.

 ### Software

-To install the prerequisites, build the software, or learn more about the software architecture, see the [Software Setup Guide](setup/sw-setup.md).
+To install prerequisites, build the software, or learn more about the software architecture, see [Software Installation Guide](setup/sw-setup.md).

 ### Hardware